yassouali/fast.ai_notes/parctical_DL/lecture5.md

 opt = optim.SGD(model.parameters(), 1e-1, weight_decay=1e-5, momentum=0.9)
 ```

+##  4. <a name='Improvingthemodel'></a>Improving the model

-**Improving the model**, one possible way to improve the model is to add a bias, given that some movies have higher ratings than others, we can also specigy the rage of the outputs / ratings by using a sigmoid to have the output in the range of [0,1], and then and the min rating and multiply by the range of the ratings.
+One possible way to improve the model is to add a bias, given that some movies have higher ratings than others, we can also specify the rage of the outputs / ratings by using a sigmoid to have the output in the range of [0,1], and then and the min rating and multiply by the range of the ratings.

 ```python
 min_rating, max_rating = ratings.rating.min(), ratings.rating.max()